Health Sciences, BS

 2. In order to receive the BS, degree, a student must complete a minimum of 30 hours in residency at Clayton State.
 Of these, at least 24 hours must be upper division courses within the program, including the Internship/Practicum-Seminar sequence.

-3. Students must enroll in the HCMG 4901 course (or NURS 4100 or NURS 4200/DHYG 4200) the semester prior to enrolling in the Health Sciences 6-hour Internship/Practicum-Seminar sequence.
+3. Students must enroll in the HCMG 4901 Applied Research course (or NURS 4100 Nursing Research or NURS 4200 Research for Evi Based Practic /DHYG 4200 Research for Evi Based Practic) the semester prior to enrolling in the Health Sciences 6-hour Internship/Practicum - Seminar sequence.

-4. Students must enroll in the 6-hr Internship/Practicum-Seminar sequence (HSCI 4900 Health Sciences Seminar and HSCI 4970 Health Sciences Internship/Pra) the last semester prior to graduation.
+4. Students must enroll in the 6-hour Internship/Practicum - Seminar sequence (HSCI 4900 and HSCI 4970) the last semester prior to graduation.

 1. Students must have a 2.00 Institutional GPA to enroll in this 6-hr Internship/Practicum-Seminar sequence.